marshmallow-code/marshmallow-select/README.rst

    query (i.e. serializing with the schema will not produce additional queries)

-1. unlazify doesn't appear to work 100% of the time; figure out why.
+1. unlazify doesn't appear to work 100% of the time; figure out why (think I fixed this).